TheThingsNetwork/docs/_content/lorawan/frequency-plans.md

 ### AS923-925

-Used in Brunei, Cambodia, Hong Kong, Laos, Taiwan, Thailand, Vietnam
+Used in Brunei, Cambodia, Hong Kong, Laos, Taiwan, Thailand, Vietnam, Indonesia

 Uplink: